3/5/2025

 Who Are Emergent Bilinguals?
-Rethinking Titles for English Learners
+Rethinking How We Refer to English Learners

-Schools and districts commonly use the terms “EL” or “ELL” when describing English (Language) Learners in the United States.
-While this terminology is widely accepted and understood, it fails to highlight one of the most important aspects of students learning English in schools: They are becoming bilingual.
+Educators and district leaders commonly use the terms “EL” or “ELL” when describing English (Language) Learners in the United States.
+While this terminology is widely accepted and understood, it fails to highlight one of the most important characteristics of students learning English in schools: They are becoming increasingly bilingual.
 In fact, some students who speak a language other than English at home already speak two or three different languages by the time they learn English in school.

 Collectively, Emergent Bilinguals in U.S. schools: